Posted here are all GED® prep classes locations and testing centers in the Victorville region.

 The GED does so via four independent modules (subtests) that cover Science, Social Studies, Math, and Literacy.

-Applicants have two years to complete all four GED subtests.
-Go to HSE Testing in California to see if you qualify.
+Applicants have two years to complete all four GED subtests that are completely computer-based.

 The TASC and HiSET exams are offered both in a paper-based and a computer-formatted version.